 - business decision – the business logic of the decisions themselves, their behaviour in exclusively business terms.

 This separation eases the capture of each of these facets in an appropriate representation and allows each to evolve at their own rates.
+It also promotes reuse across the enterprise.

 DM standardizes the format of requirements, using standards like DMN, so that there is little variance between different business analysts: a big improvement over the ‘everyone has their own spreadsheet format’ free for all.
 This increases transparency: allowing effective review of business requirements by all stakeholders across the world, not just those in the inner team.
 It also promotes consistency between different decision authors, different teams and over time.
 Again, this advantage is not shared by Business Rules.